How to declare a psychology major

 2) After reading about the major requirements you must start the process of declaring the major in the Garnet Gateway.
 (From the Registration Menu — located under the Student Records menu—click on the “Declare Majors, Minors, and Concentrations” link.)

-3) You will then need to meet with the chair of the department, Helen Boucher.
-You should plan to meet with her for 10 minutes during her major declaration appointment times, which vary weekly.
-You can schedule an appointment with her using this online appointment manager.
-Be sure to complete steps 1 and 2 BEFORE meeting with the chair.
+3) You will then need to meet with the associate chair of the department, Kathy Mathis.
+You should plan to meet with her for 20 minutes during her major declaration appointment times.
+Prof. Mathis will meet with three people during each time slot.
+You can schedule a meeting with her using this online appointment manager.
+Note that all available appointment times for the semester are listed now, and vary weekly, so check your schedule and pick the best time for you.
+Appointments are first come, first served.
+Be sure to complete steps 1 and 2 BEFORE meeting with the associate chair.

 Note: In order to prompt exploration and a full embrace of the liberal arts, the Psychology Department discourages students from declaring the major during their first year.
-If you are a first year student, you are welcome to schedule an appointment with Prof. Boucher to discuss your choice of classes and major requirements, but please wait until sophomore year to proceed with the official declaration process.
+If you are a first year student, you are welcome to schedule an appointment with Prof. Mathis to discuss your choice of classes and major requirements, but please wait until sophomore year to proceed with the official declaration process.

 Commonly Asked Questions: